Coffee in South Korea

 Coffee in South Korea has been a strong element in South Korean culture.
-Originating in the 19th century, it has become a prominent commodity in South Korean marketplaces.
+Originally introduced in the 19th century, it has become a prominent commodity in South Korean marketplaces.
 It is one of the most popular beverages in the area.

 History

 According to Junman Kang's King Gojong goes to Starbucks (한국어: 고종 스타벅스에 가다) states that King Gojong was the first person to taste coffee in Korea.
 Antoinette Sontag, the sister-in-law of a Russian ambassador, treated the king to a cup of coffee in 1896.
 Koreans were curious about foreign cultures and the new beverage.
 Because it came from the West and resembled Asian herbal medicine that only the rich could afford, it was consumed as a symbol of westernization and modernization.
 In the early days, people called coffee shop or café "dabang".
 The very first dabang in Korea was built by Sontag as named Sontag Hotel at Junggu Jeongdong in Seoul in 1902.

 The modern type of dabangs dates from 1927 in Myeongdong and were spread to Jongno and Chungmuro.
-At first dabangs were open to the royal family and people in high positions and later were used as politicians’ hall, artists’ headquarters, and businessmen's meeting place.
+At first dabangs were open to the royal family and people in high positions and later were used as politicians' hall, artists' headquarters, and businessmen's meeting place.
 Koreans were fascinated by dabang because they enjoyed the practice of drinking coffee in dabang atmosphere; it was a great pleasure to experience using forks to have cake and drinking coffee in a teacup instead of using chopsticks and drinking Korean traditional soup out of a bowl.

 In mid-1900, dabangs continued to exist as a meeting place rather than as a place where people could drink coffee; however, it was not the time for ordinary citizens to consume coffee yet due to the high price.
-Before the introduction of coffee shops, people in high positions often held meetings at kisaeng houses while commoners hung out at jumaks to talk about their lives and politics.
-Since dabangs were the center of debates about politics, economy, culture, education, art, and religion by people of different professions, the Korean government strictly restricted individuals’ visit to dabangs.
-In that sense, Korean cafés in 1950s were very similar to Parisian cafés in the late seventeenth century when the “police [had] closely watched cafés” due to the cafés’ function as social institutions (Haine 1992, 608).
+Before the introduction of coffee shops, people in high positions often held meetings at kisaeng houses while commoners hung out at jumak to talk about their lives and politics.
+Since dabangs were the center of debates about politics, economy, culture, education, art, and religion by people of different professions, the Korean government strictly restricted individuals' visit to dabangs.
+In that sense, Korean cafés in 1950s were very similar to Parisian cafés in the late seventeenth century when the "police [had] closely watched cafés" due to the cafés' function as social institutions (Haine 1992, 608).